bammellab/bammellab.github.io/docs/Video1.md

 ========

 This is the [first video][4] that was recorded of the `PdbViewer` example program.
-It shows PDB molecule structures in a _SpaceFill_ representation.
+It shows
+Protein Data Bank (PDB) molecule structures in a _SpaceFill_ representation.
 The PDB entry list is shown below.
 More videos are available for viewing on the [Bammel Lab][3] Youtube channel.

 [1]:PdbViewer link TBD